This article shows what steps investors should take in April at the beginning of the financial year.

 - the product maturity aligns with the goal maturity (PPF is 15 years, EPF is up to retirement, and SSY is 21 years)

 - the motivation is not just to save tax under 80C.
-There are other alternatives to save tax
+There are other alternatives to saving tax

 Just like PPF, the interest on SSY is calculated on the 10th of the month and so you should invest as much as possible or need to by that date.